Why don't I just go through the court?

 If you are under the age of 18 your parents need to be actively involved.

 If you are 18 or older your parents do not need to be involved.

 How is court diversion funded?

-- In Vermont court diversion programs are run by local nonprofit agencies under the auspices of the Attorney General's office.
+In Vermont, court diversion programs are run by local nonprofit agencies under the supervision of the Attorney General's office.
 Some state funding, fees paid by clients, and private donations provide the revenues for our programs.
-Our New Hampshire program is supported by fees and small grants.
+Our New Hampshire program is supported by fees, small grants, and the Lower Grafton County area.
 Please consider making a donation to help support court diversion.